Celery

 Nan Ling Celery

-Description: Nan Ling, also known as Chinese celery, is a variety known for its thin, aromatic stalks and strong flavor.
-It is often used in Asian cuisine.
+Description: Nan Ling, also known as Chinese celery, has thin, aromatic stalks and a strong, distinctive flavor often used in Asian cuisine.

 Growing Season: Fall and Winter